Best homeowners insurance in South Carolina for 2025

 Homeowners who want a range of coverages

-Founded in 1976, Bankers Insurance Group has a B+ rating from A.M.
-Best and an A+ from the Better Business Bureau.
-It offers a range of coverages, including homeowners insurance, which could make it a compelling choice for South Carolina residents.
+Founded in 1976, Bankers Insurance Group has a B+ rating from AM Best.
+It offers a range of coverage, including homeowners insurance, which could make it a compelling choice for South Carolina residents.
 Particularly noteworthy is its focus on catastrophe-related coverage like flood insurance, a significant consideration in areas prone to such events.
 Bankers Insurance Group's 24/7 claims reporting service is a notable convenience, facilitating timely support whenever required.

 South Carolina Farm Bureau